-The cost of dental prophylaxis for your dog includes general anesthesia, antibiotics, and often an older dog will need extras, like pre-surgical blood work and x-rays to determine the extent of her dental disease.
+The cost of dental prophylaxis for your dog includes general anesthesia and antibiotics.
+An older dog will often need extras like pre-surgical blood work and x-rays to determine the extent of her dental disease.

 These expenses are totally unnecessary, but common because most families do not bother taking care of their dog’s teeth before they develop problems that require surgery.

 Avoid all of these costs by doing a little preventative care each day.
 A larger dog might be able to do fine with dental chews but a small dog whose teeth are crowded together is more inclined to build up tartar and more in need of tooth brushing.

 By taking care of your dog´s oral health, you will also be preventing the expense and heartache of some forms of heart disease (endocarditis is caused by bacteria growing on the heart and is secondary to dental disease), liver disease, and kidney failure (which can be caused by the kidney attempting to filter the bacteria shed from the diseased mouth).

 Heartworm preventative is important but should be one of the cheapest parts of your dog´s health care expenses.
 Unfortunately, the companies that sell dog heartworm preventative markup the cost of the drugs used unreasonably and veterinarians benefit from this program.

 You can buy heartworm preventative online with a prescription provided by your veterinarian, online without a prescription (from sources outside the US), or if you have several dogs or large dogs, buy ivermectin to prevent heartworm disease economically.

 3. Give Your Dog Core Vaccines Only When Needed

 Most of the expense of the yearly visit to the veterinary clinic is due to the vaccines your dog is given.